P1kachu/ProgrammingLearning/README.md

 Good luck :)

-Create a new project for the language you want to learn and add this file with the right extension (.c for c, .cpp for C++, .cs for C#, etc.) regarding the language.
+Create a new project for the language you want to learn and add the correct correction file with the right extension (.c for c, .cpp for C++, .cs for C#, etc.) regarding the language.
 You will need to add the corresponding headers/library/etc.
+Exercises sheets:
+- \-\- dash
+- %  Style comments
+- #  Style comments
+- ;  Style comments
+- // Style comments

 ###Languages currently available